ahmedwahba/cafeteria/README.md

 - orders appears immdiatly after finnishing order on admin screen - using push technology SSE server sent event  - also admin can show order details and press deliver order to change status of order that it is ready to be delivered actually
 - the system has group of reports about user checks and orders , also each user and his total amount and all orders with details for admin to be reviced abnd checked
 - admin can put all products that needed for his cafee and change in it at any time , also  can add types of these products

 # Team members :
--Ahmed Wahba
+- Ahmed Wahba
--Ahmed Besibis
+- Ahmed Besibis
--Eslam Baset
+- Eslam Baset
--Ibrahim Abd-Elgawad
+- Ibrahim Abd-Elgawad
--Marwa Zedan
+- Marwa Zedan